quadrimegistus/predetermination/README.md

 [Example From Forked Codebase](https://github.com/quadrimegistus/AlgorithmOfBabel-Python)

-A codebase fork, serving as an example of implementation yet to be refactored to the serve the use case detailed in the above Predetermination Concept Explanation.
+A codebase fork, serving as an example of Algorithm of Babel implementation that is yet to be refactored to the serve the use case detailed in the above Predetermination Concept Explanation.

 [Mega Millions Historical Data 051702 to 112825](https://github.com/quadrimegistus/predetermination/blob/main/Mega%20Millions%20Historical%20Data%20051702%20to%20112825.ods)